instructlab/instructlab/README.md

 ```
 (venv) $ lab
-Usage: lab [OPTIONS] COMMAND [ARGS]...
+lab [OPTIONS] COMMAND [ARGS]...

-  CLI for interacting with labrador.
+  CLI for interacting with InstructLab.

   If this is your first time running lab, it's best to start with `lab init`
   to create the environment